aa18514/Python/netflix_regression/readme.md

 the dataset consits of 671 users and 9066 movies <br> all the data exists in the subdirectory "\movie-data" <br>
-x, the feature vector is d + 1 dimension vector where d = 16 <br> y^, the target function is the expected rating <br> the loss function in this case is taken to be mean squared error between the predictor and the target function <br> training data(x[1:,]) is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br>
+x, the feature vector is d + 1 dimension vector where d = 16 <br> y^, the predictor function is the expected rating <br> the loss function in this case is taken to be mean squared error between the predictor and the target function <br> training data(x[1:,]) is normalized to zero mean and unit variance, the same parameters are used to normalize the test data set <br>
 x[0] = 1 <br>